ARK-Builders/ARK-Drop/README.md

-# Drop - Secure File Sharing
+# ARK Drop - Secure File Sharing

-Drop is a secure, peer-to-peer file sharing application for Android that allows you to transfer files between devices over the internet.
+ARK Drop is a secure, peer-to-peer file sharing application for Android that allows you to transfer files between devices over the internet.

 ## Features